CobaltDevel/aegismc/docs/tutorial.md

 - Join our Discord server by clicking on the Discord footer icon

 - Connect to the server with your Minecraft client.
-You should receive a linking code, which we're going to use next
+For Bedrock Edition, the server port is 25645 You should receive a linking code, which we're going to use next

 - Send a direct message to the Aegis Bot from Discord containing just that code.